tulip-control/gr1c/doc/interaction.md

 * **refresh levels**

-  compute (sub)level sets (presumably after transition (safety) rules have changed from restrict and relax commands); this command also causes the winning set to be computed (again).
+  compute (sub)level sets; this command also causes the winning set to be computed (again).

 * **addvar env (sys) VARIABLE**